Retirement Planning

 byIncome

-With Singapore slumping into a recession (Source: CNA) last year, saving for retirement might be the last financial goal on your mind.
+With Singapore navigating through a sluggish economy and uncertainties looming for 2024 (Source: CNA), saving for retirement might be the last financial goal on your mind.
 However, setting money aside to ensure a comfortable retirement isn’t an option - it’s a must.
 The sooner you start, the more you’ll have stashed away for your golden years.

 That’s because you’re harnessing the power of compound interest.
 This is the process by which your savings grow exponentially over a long period of time, due to interest building up on itself year after year.
 When you start your retirement savings early, a small sum has more time to grow.
 The longer you put it off, the harder you’ll have to work to build your nest’s egg.